soyonchoi29/soyonchoi29/README.md

 - Hi, I'm Soyon.
-I like to do things that seem meaningful to me. :)
+I like to do things that are meaningful to me. :)
+- Find (almost) all of my personal projects and fun experiments here!